VennieSo/free-genai-bootcamp-2025/kana-learning-app/README.md

 # Kana Learning App

-This is Darya Petrashka's Kana Learning App from https://github.com/dashapetr/kana--streamlit-app
+This is Darya Petrashka's Kana Learning App from https://github.com/dashapetr/kana--streamlit-app.
+We updated the model download location to run on our environment, and integrated it with our Lang Portal.

-Updated the model download location.
+Since this app is for our absolute beginner students, we will leave it as-is for kana studying.

 ## Instructions